 To open a big CSV with Row Zero, click Data > Upload File and select your CSV.
-The file will upload to the spreadsheet where you can write functions, pivot, and graph in a blazingy fast spreadsheet that supports millions of rows data.
+The file will upload to the spreadsheet where you can search, filter, sort, write functions, pivot, and graph in a blazingy fast spreadsheet that supports millions of rows data.

 As datasets have grown, routine data analysis often requires opening and working with big CSV files, which can be challenging due to their size.
 The following is an overview of challenges opening and working with big CSVs and the top 5 software applications that can open a large CSV.